vavardan/OCI-DNS-view/README.md

 &nbsp;

 This document comprises configuration views for multiple use cases:
-1. Private DNS configuration view for Hub & Spoke architecture in One Region.
+1. Private DNS configuration view and animation for Hub & Spoke architecture in One Region.
-2. Private DNS configuration view for Multi Regions, where Hub & Spoke VCNs are peered via Remote Peering Connection (RPC).
+2. Private DNS configuration view and animation for Multi Region, where Hub & Spoke VCNs are peered via Remote Peering Connection (RPC).

 &nbsp;